kgoedecke/plugin-directory/README.md

 - [Sketch Sync](https://sensive.co), by Sensive: Create a collaboration hub for your Sketch files.
 - [Sketch Times](https://github.com/xaddict/sketch-times), by Luuk Lamers: A DataSupplier plugin to get Times
 - [Sketch Title Case](https://github.com/hemmingsson/sketch-title-case), by Mattias Hemmingsson: Sketch Plugin to make text Title Case
-- [Sketch Tokens Exporter](https://github.com/icona79/sketch-design-tokens-exporter), by Matteo Gratton: With this plugin you can export to your desktop a design-tokens.json file compatible with Amazon Style Dictionary.
 - [Sketch Topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display Topographic Information
 - [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
 - [Sketch Easing Gradients](https://github.com/larsenwork/sketch-easing-gradient), by larsenwork: Supercharge your gradients in Sketch with no-linear color mix and custom color spaces